 articles will either be available in class, at Graphic Services, or on the

 Web.
 The Reserve lists include books that are not required but may be

 useful to particular projects and/or students who wish to investigate one

 of the seminar topics in greater depth.

-The prerequisite is an ability to program, such as you would get from an
+an ability to program, such as you would get from an

 introductory CS class like cs2, cs4, cs15, or even a high school